hassanelsokkary/secure-prometheus-target-conn-script/README.md

 	 #This CN, OU and other names, customize to your preference. <br />
 	      -addext "subjectAltName = DNS:mydomain.local"      <br /> # This should match CN for prometheus server to be able to validate target identity. <br />

-    You can as well, use your own certificate if you have one for your owned domain and not issue this command at all.
+    You can as well, use your own certificate if you have one for your own domain and not issue this command at all.